Will raise NEET 'paper leak' issue personally in Parliament: Rahul Gandhi

 Towards the end of the video, Gandhi said if the government doesn't protect you, the opposition will.

-"I will raise this issue of yours personally in Parliament and we will put full pressure on the government," Gandhi said.
+"I will raise this issue of yours personally in Parliament and we will put full pressure on the government," he said.

+Congress leader Priyanka Gandhi Vadra also launched a scathing attack on the government over exam paper leaks, saying the issue has become a national problem under the BJP rule which has "ruined the future" of crores of youth.

+In a post in Hindi on 'X', she said, "In the last five years, papers of 43 recruitment exams have been leaked in the country.
+Paper leak has become a national problem of our country under BJP rule which has ruined the future of crores of youth so far."
+"India is the youngest country in the world.
+We have the largest youth population.
+Instead of making these youth skilled and capable, the BJP government is making them weak," Priyanka Gandhi alleged.

 The Supreme Court on Friday refused to defer the NEET-UG counselling process, scheduled to kick off on July 6, saying it is not an "open and shut" exercise, even as the political pot kept boiling over the controversy-ridden exam with the opposition attacking the Centre over alleged paper leak and other irregularities.